 The Greek Revival style—elegant and symmetrical like the Georgian house plan—is usually two or three stories with tall columns.
 Homes in this style were painted white to resemble Grecian temples.
 Stucco, wood, and sometimes stone are the basic building materials for Greek Revival homes.
 Other structural elements include porches, a temple-inspired front gable, balconies, and tall windows.

 The style was prevalent up to the American Civil War, and its most familiar form is the Southern plantation house.

 Reminiscent of the Greek Revival style is this two-story Southern house plan.
 Anchored by four stately columns, the home has a covered front porch, four bedrooms, eating bar, formal dining room, living room, study, and “Juliet” balcony (Plan # 178-1034).

 European-Style Home Plans

 Historic house plans influenced by the collective “European” style range from quaint cottages, elegant manor homes, and rustic country residences to fairy-tale-like chateaus, complete with towers and turrets.
 European styles deliver Old World charm and adaptable designs suited for every region in the U.S.

-This two-story, four-bedroom European-style home with French Country touches features a stone facade, hip roof, tower, covered entry, two fireplaces, rear patio, and open floor plan (Plan # 188-1001).
+This two-story, five-bedroom European-style home with French Country touches features a stone facade, hip roof, tower, covered entry, two fireplaces, rear patio, and open floor plan (Plan #180-1025).

 Characterized by complex rooflines, arches, and wrought-iron accents, European-style house plans usually have stone, stucco, and/or brick facades.
 Red-tile roofs are signature features of the related Spanish, Mediterranean, and Tuscan styles.
 (For more details on European-style house plans, click here.)